 Even though the S corporation does not pay income tax, it has a responsibility to file an annual tax return on Form 1120S.
 This tax form is for informational purposes only and provides the IRS with an aggregate view of the business’ earnings and expenses.

 Along with the Form 1120S, the S corporation is also responsible for preparing a separate K-1 for each shareholder to report their respective share of earnings and deductions on their own tax returns.

 To illustrate, suppose your S corporation has 10 equal shareholders and earns $1 million in revenue and reports $500,000 in deductible expenses.
 In most cases, the S corporation must attach 10 K-1s to the Form 1120S, each of which should report $100,000 in revenue and $50,000 in expenses to each shareholder.
 All of these forms are due to the IRS by the 15th day of the third month following the close of the tax year, which is usually March 15.

 Shareholder tax returns

-Each shareholder of your S corporation will receive a copy of their K-1 that the corporation prepares.
-As a shareholder, you must incorporate the amounts reported on your K-1 into your personal income tax return.
-Therefore, when your receive the K-1 with $100,000 in revenue and $50,000 in expenses, your personal income tax return will include an additional $50,000 of taxable income from the business that you are responsible for paying the tax on.
+Each shareholder of an S corporation will receive a copy of their K-1 that the corporation prepares.
+As a shareholder, you must incorporate the amounts reported on your K-1 into your own income tax return.
+Therefore, when your receive the K-1 with $100,000 in income and $50,000 in deductions, your personal income tax return will include an additional $50,000 of taxable income from the business that you are responsible for paying tax on.
 Since you include these amounts on your own tax return, you must follow the appropriate deadlines for your Form 1040, which for most taxpayers is April 15 every year.